storacha/specs/w3-filecoin.md

 A Storefront MUST submit content for aggregation by it's piece CID.
 It MAY be computed from content by a trusted actor or it MAY be computed by the Storefront itself.
 A Storefront MUST provide a capability that can be used to submit a piece to be replicated by (Filecoin) Storage Providers.
 It may be invoked by a Storefront client or delegated to a hired third party, ether way a Storefront MUST acknowledge request by issuing a signed receipt.
 A Storefront MAY decide to verify submitted piece prior to aggregation.
 A Storefront MAY also operate trusted actor that computes and submits pieces on content upload.

 Once a Storefront receives the offer for a piece, it is pending for verification.
-Storefront MUST issue receipt proofing that request state has transition from `uninitialized` to `pending` if result was `ok` or to `failed` if result was `error`.
-Storefront MAY fail invocation if piece `content` has not been provided.
+The Storefront MUST issue a receipt proving that request state has transition from `uninitialized` to `pending` if result was `ok`, or to `failed` if result was `error`.
+The Storefront MAY fail invocation if piece `content` has not been provided.

 #### `filecoin/accept` effect

-Successful invocation receipt MUST have `fx.join` [effect] that links to the terminating task of the workflow.
-It allowing observer to lookup whether offered piece has landed on filecoin or failed.
+A successful invocation receipt MUST have `fx.join` [effect] that links to the terminating task of the workflow.
+It allows the observer to lookup whether the offered piece has landed on filecoin or failed.

 #### `filecoin/submit` effect

-Successful invocation receipt MUST have `fx.fork` [effect] that links to the next task of the workflow.
-It allows observer to follow progress of the execution.
+Successful invocation receipt MUST have an `fx.fork` [effect] that links to the next task of the workflow.
+It allows the observer to follow progress of the execution.

-The storefront MUST issue receipt of the linked `filecoin/submit` task after it verifies offered piece queues it for aggregation.
-This receipt MUST have `fx.join` [effect] that links to a `piece/offer` task that forwards submitted piece to the _Aggregator_.
+The Storefront MUST issue a receipt for the linked `filecoin/submit` task after it verifies the offered piece and queues it for aggregation.
+This receipt MUST have an `fx.join` [effect] that links to a `piece/offer` task that forwards the submitted piece to the _Aggregator_.

 ```mermaid
 sequenceDiagram